kubernetes/enhancements/keps/sig-api-machinery/20190603-immutable-fields.md

 - exhaustive unit tests are added in apiextensions-apiserver for
   - CRD validation
-    - for `x-kubernetes-immutable: true` and `x-kubernetes-immutable-keys: true` at the root and in `metadata`
+    - for `x-kubernetes-mutability` and `x-kubernetes-key-mutability` at the root and in `metadata`
-    - for `x-kubernetes-immutable-keys: true` for list-type `map` and forbidden otherwise
+    - for `x-kubernetes-key-mutability` forbidden for object with `properties`
-    - for `x-kubernetes-immutable: true` on the list-keys of `x-kubernetes-immutable-keys: true` maps.
+    - for `x-kubernetes-mutability: AddOnly | RemoveOnly` forbidden for objects without `properties` (maps) and arrays.
-    - for `x-kubernetes-immutable: true` and `x-kubernetes-immutable-keys: true` only for v1 CRDs, or during ratcheting updates.
+    - for `x-kubernetes-mutability` and `x-kubernetes-key-mutability` only for v1 CRDs, or during ratcheting updates.
-  - immutability checking with all variants of `x-kubernetes-immutable`, `x-kubernetes-immutable-keys` and `x-kubernetes-list-type`.
+  - immutability checking with all variants of `x-kubernetes-mutability`, `x-kubernetes-key-mutability`, and all variations of `x-kubernetes-list-type` and `x-kubernetes-map-type`.
 - integration tests are added for
   - creation, updates, patches and server-side-apply of partially immutable CRs
-  - interaction of server-side-apply list-types and immutability
+  - interaction of server-side-apply list-types, map-types and immutability
   - OpenAPI publishing of the vendor extensions
   - CRD updates of the immutability extensions and that the new immutability schemas are followed.
-  - rejection of `x-kubernetes-immutable: true` and `x-kubernetes-immutable-keys: true` for non-v1 CRDs
+  - rejection of `x-kubernetes-mutability` and `x-kubernetes-key-mutability` for non-v1 CRDs on creation, ratcheting on update.
 - e2e and conformance tests that
   - immutability is followed during updates, patches and server-side-apply.